NUS-HPC-AI-Lab/R-MeeTo/README.md

 ## 🛠 Dataset Prepare
-- For image datasets we use ImageNet-1K.
+- For the image dataset, we use ImageNet-1K.
-- For video datasets K400, you can download them from [OpenDataLab](https://opendatalab.org.cn/OpenMMLab/Kinetics-400) or their official websites.
+- For the video dataset, we use K400.
+You can download it from [OpenDataLab](https://opendatalab.org.cn/OpenMMLab/Kinetics-400) or its official website.
 We follow the data list from [here](https://drive.google.com/drive/folders/17VB-XdF3Kfr9ORmnGyXCxTMs86n0L4QL?usp=sharing) to split the dataset.

 ## 🛠 Installation